 The Centrum Building opened.
-This facility, providing flexible laboratory, office and public meeting space for innovative biotechnology businesses, was a centrepiece of the £26m investment from BBSRC through P26 funding for Norwich Research Park (2011-2014).
+This facility, providing flexible laboratory, office and public meeting space was a centrepiece of a £26m investment from BBSRC.

-The Trustees sold Church Farm, Bawburgh to the John Innes Centre securing both JIC’s long-term use of the farm for field trials and more flexibility to JIF in its future funding programme.
+The Trustees sold Church Farm, Bawburgh to the John Innes Centre securing JIC’s long-term use of the farm for field trials.

 Facilities at the JIC on a 50 acre (20 hectare) site today include over 8,000m2 of conventional and containment glasshouses, 187 m2 of controlled environment suites for plant growth, a germplasm storage unit (housing more than 40,000 accessions) and over 400 acres (160 hectare) for field trial sites.
-Over, 30,000 m2 of specialised laboratories cater for microbial, cell biological, biochemical and molecular biological research supported by a range of specialist research facilities which are part of the shared resources of Norwich Research Park There is also a modern conference centre, an extensive library and a collection of rare books and archive material.
-About 900 scientists and support staff work on the John Innes site (including JIC, TSL, TGAC and the shared administration function, the NBI Partnership).
-For over 100 years the John Innes Foundation has supported hundreds of scientific careers and is proud of its John Innes Alumni and their awards and achievements.
+Over, 30,000 m2 of specialised laboratories cater for microbial, cell biological, biochemical and molecular biological research supported by a range of specialist research facilities which are part of the shared resources of Anglia Innovation Partners.
+There is also a modern conference centre, an extensive library and a collection of rare books and archive material.
+About 900 scientists and support staff work on the John Innes site (including JIC, TSL, Quadram, Earlham Institute and the shared administration function, the NBI Partnership).